 How much did this project cost?

-My TWO terracotta marbleized pots only cost around $6 each to make.
-This was because I had some leftover spray paint colors from previous DIY projects.
+My two terracotta marbleized pots cost only $6 each to make.
+We did not have to purchase new spray paint since we used leftover spray paints from previous DIY projects.

 What is hydro dipping?